Being a Parent of a Child with ADHD

-Spend your energy doing what works well, constructively yet with the least amount of stress for your unique situation.
+Spend your energy doing what works for your family, gets done what needs to be done and causing the least amount of stress for everyone.
 Remember to keep your eye on the long-term goal.
 Yes, you want your children to learn the skills they need to be successful in life, but you also want to end up an intact loving family, with parents and children who feel good about themselves.

 Your next step will be to add those routines, strategies and solutions that will allow your family to function well.
 While structure is often needed for children with ADHD, finding that delicate balance between rules and flexibility is often a difficult challenge for parents.
 ADHD in a family will mean added effort from both parents and the entire extended family if they spend considerable time with your children.
 It does not mean that your family cannot function well, remain loving and close knit, with children who succeed in life